Chelsea complete £47.5m Werner signing from RB Leipzig | Goal.com

 "We can’t wait to have Timo on board, but until then we wish him and RB Leipzig all the best for the rest of this season."

-Currently sitting third in the Bundesliga, Leipzig are on course to qualify for the Champions League once again, although it is understood the striker will not take any more part in Die Roten Bullen's current campaign as UEFA seeks to finish up the 2019-20 edition of the competition.
+Currently sitting third in the Bundesliga, Leipzig are on course to qualify for the Champions League once again.

+They may well have do without Werner for what remains of the 2019-20 edition of Europe's premier club competition, however, with Goal having reported that the striker has told Leipzig he is unwilling to feature.